-Car Riders and walkers are dismissed at the end of the school day AFTER buses are loaded and released (approximately 2:30pm).
+Car Riders and walkers are dismissed starting at 2:20.
+We begin loading buses at 2:20 and they typically leave the campus by 2:30.
 Due to limited parking, we prefer that parents remain in the car as part of the pick-up line and your child will be brought to you as the line moves forward in a one-way fashion.
-For safety reasons, students will not be allowed to cross the street to get in cars nor will they be dismissed into the parking lot until car rider pick-up is completed (approximately 2:40pm).
+Please do not cut between parked cars in the parking lot.
 Please follow the flow of traffic through the parking lot, doing U-Turns in the parking lot is unsafe and will be reported to law enforcement.

-Each family who chooses to drive their children to and from school will be issued a window decal to help speed up the afternoon dismissal.
-The office will assign each family a number and this number will be written on the decal.
-The number assigned will stay with your family as long as you have children assigned to Lula Elementary.
-Place the decal in the lower right hand corner of the front windshield of the vehicle being driven to pick up the student(s).
-By using the window decal, your child can be called as you enter the parking lot/pick-up area and be ready to load more quickly.
-If you use different vehicles or have other people picking up children, please ask for additional decals in the office.
-If a car does not have a decal with the student number the driver will be required to go to the office and sign the student out.
-By using decals and student numbers we help ensure that students are safe.
+Each family who chooses to drive their children to and from school will be issued a car tag to help speed up the afternoon dismissal.
+The office will assign each family a number and this number will be written on the car tag.
+Place the car tag in the front windshield of the vehicle being driven to pick up the student(s).
+If you use different vehicles or have other people picking up children, please ask for additional car tags in the office.
+If a car does not have a car tag with the student number, the driver will be required to pull over and show proof that they are to pick up that child and then go to the office and sign the student out.
+By using car tags and student numbers, we help ensure that students are safe.
 Please remember that we are doing this to protect children not to inconvenience anyone.